 Vivar turned to Border Church, a group that organizes a bilingual, binational spiritual service in Friendship Park.
 He’s been a volunteer with the church ever since.

 Every Sunday, volunteers arrive to the Tijuana side of Friendship Park with folding tables, canopy tents, bread and wine.
-A pastor on the U.S. side gives a sermon in English, which Vivar, standing in Tijuana, translates sentence by sentence into Spanish.
+Using a microphone and speakers, a pastor on the U.S. side gives a sermon in English, which Vivar, standing in Tijuana, translates sentence by sentence into Spanish.

 When El Tecolote visited the Tijuana side of Friendship Park last March, Pastor Seth David Clark recounted the story of when king Herod ordered the killing of baby Jesus, prompting Joseph to take Mary and Jesus out of Bethlehem.